-An Awardee may at any time relinquish an Award or Application approved for funding by the ICOC by submitting a relinquishing statement that includes a) a statement of reasons for relinquishing the award; b) an estimate of the unexpected balance of any funds paid to the Awardee; c) and an assurance that all unexpended balance of any funds will be returned to CIRM within 90 days of the date of relinquishment.
-In the case of a transfer, the relinquishing Awardee may be required to transfer CIRM-funded equipment purchased with the Award.
+An Awardee may at any time relinquish an Award or Application approved for funding by the ICOC by submitting a relinquishing statement that includes a) a statement of reasons for relinquishing the award; b) an estimate of the unexpected balance of any funds paid to the Awardee; c) a wind down plan, subject to CIRM's approval, and an assurance that all unexpended balance of any funds will be returned to CIRM as specified in the wind down plan approved by CIRM but in no event later thanwithin 120 days of the date of relinquishment.
+An Awardee's decision to relinquish an Award does not extinguish its requirements under CIRM Intellectual Property Policy and Revenue Sharing Requirements for Non-Profit and For-Profit Grantees, unless the Award is transferred with CIRM's approval and the transferee accepts all of the obligations of the Award.

+In the case of a transfer, the relinquishing Awardee may be required to transfer CIRM funded equipment purchased with the Award.

 With Prior Approval, an Award may be transferred to another eligible organization when a PI transfers from an Awardee to that organization.
 CIRM approval will be contingent upon the Awardee relinquishing rights to the Award among other considerations.
+In the case of a transfer, the relinquishing Awardee may be required to transfer CIRM-funded equipment purchased with the Award.